Here is a list of internet sites of interest to Multicians.

 - PDP Planet

 - Rich Alderson has restored one of Paul Allen's PDP-10s to working order and put it on the Internet running TOPS-10.
-This is one of several PDP-10s at the Living Computer Museum, which has a fine collection of running vintage computers.
+This is one of several PDP-10s at the Living Computer Museum, which had a fine collection of running vintage computers, including an exhibit of a Multics 6180 control panel blinking its lights.

 - TENEX and TOPS-20